Exhibitions

 Getty Center

 This rotation from Getty’s collection explores how European artists from the 16th to 19th centuries made drawings to criticize bad behavior as well as praise virtuous deeds.
-Drawings of proper […]
+Drawings of proper and improper conduct range from straightforward examples (charity, lust, and greed) to complex allegories (virtue, decadence, and friendship).
+Whether warning against sinful ways or celebrating […]

 29 March